 Site Selection and Ground Preparation

-When selecting a site to plant your new trees, consider the spacing required between trees.
-Trees grafted on semi-dwarf rootstocks (EMLA 26, EMLA 7, EMLA 111) should be planted no closer than 12 feet apart.
-Dwarf ( bud 9, mark, EMLA 27, p22) trees can be planted 3 to 6 feet apart but require permanent staking to support the tree.
+When selecting a site to plant your new trees consider the spacing required between trees.
+Trees grafted on stronger semi-dwarf rootstocks (EMLA 7, EMLA 106, 111, bud118) are free-standing and should be planted no closer than 8 feet apart.
+Weaker free-standing semidwarf (m26 and Supporter 4) can be planted 3 to 8 feet apart.
+The following require permanent staking to support the tree.
+Dwarf (EMLA 9, T337,bud9, bud10, Mark, G11,G41,G935, nic 29, pajam2) trees can be planted 2 to 6 feet apart.
+Mini-Dwarf (EMLA 27, p22, p2) as close as 18″.

 If you have purchased several trees to plant in a small orchard, plow or till the orchard mixing in ten pounds limestone and 1/2 yard manure per 100 square feet.
 Adding rock powders for mineral health at this time is generally a good idea.
 Adding 10# each per 100 s.f.: Rock phosphate, granite dust, greensand, azomite-Steubers in Snohomish have all these.
-After planting keep the small tree free of grass and weeds and plant a guild of beneficial plants such as clover, comfrey, horseradish, taprooted umbels like carrots, parsnip, parsley and dill .
+After planting keep the small tree free of grass and weeds and plant a guild of beneficial plants such as clover, comfrey, horseradish, taprooted umbels like carrots, parsnip, parsley, dill, duckweed.
 A 3 to 4 foot wide area cleared of competing weeds (grass is most competitive) around each tree will ensure vigor.

-If planting just a few trees, prepare your site a few weeks before planting, if possible, by spreading three pounds of limestone and two pounds of bonemeal over the site for each tree.
-Till or plow the site to a depth of at least six inches.
-Bonemeal is an excellent source of phosphorous, an essential element for root development.
+If planting just a few trees, prepare your site a few weeks to a few years before planting if possible by spreading three pounds of limestone and two pounds of bonemeal over the site for each tree.
+Sheet-mulch (cardboard/ newspaper covered with compost overtop) for easy prep.

 Planting Your Trees

 For each tree, dig a hole 2 feet wide and 12-18 inches deep.
 The best transplanting method is to place the excavated soil into a wheelbarrow and then sprinkle one cup each of limestone and bonemeal over this soil.
 Use your shovel to thoroughly mix the lime and bonemeal into the soil in the wheelbarrow.
 Partially refill the hole with enough of the mixed soil to bring the tree up to the proper planting depth.
+A ‘cone shape’ mound 6-8″ high helps spread the roots.
 The tree should be planted so that the graft union is at least 2 to 4 inches above the final soil line.

-Remove the tree from its plastic pot and gently shake off half the soil from the roots.
-(This does not apply to shipped trees.
-Shipped trees have a small amount of soil on the root ball and are ready to plant.).
+Remove the tree from its pot and gently shake off most of the soil from the roots.
+This applies to shipped, ‘bareroot’ trees as well.
 Place the tree in the hole, gently spreading the roots over the bottom of the hole.
-Refill the hole with the remaining soil, tamping-down the soil firmly as you refill.
-Water the hole thoroughly as you are refilling and tamping.
+Refill the hole with the remaining soil, adding plenty of water as you refill.
+Making a soil “soup” is recommended to gently fill all the voids.
 A small amount of well-rotted compost can be added to the hole if available.

-Mulching your trees after planting is highly recommended.
-Apply a 4-6 inch thick layer of pine or hardwood bark, pine needles, leaf mulch, or similar weed-free material in a ring around each tree.
+Mulch your trees after planting applying a 4-6 inch thick layer of wood chips, leaf mulch, or similar weed-free material in a ring around each tree.
 Keep the mulch pulled a few inches away from the base of the tree to discourage mice and voles from gnawing on the lower trunk.
-Add more mulch over time as it decomposes and make a diligent effort to prevent weeds and grasses from becoming established around the tree for the first few years.
+Add more mulch over time as it decomposes.
+Make a diligent effort to suppress weeds and grasses from becoming established the first few years.
 It is also important to provide sturdy stakes for dwarf trees.
-A ten-foot metal or wooden pole buried two feet in the ground will work very well as a supporting stake.
+A metal or wooden pole buried two feet in the ground will work very well as a supporting stake.
+Bamboo will hold up trees for years.

 Protection from Animals